2019 ABCVNH Regional Offering Letter

 In Jesus’ Name

-Maybe by now, you’re wondering how the cost savings worked out with regard to my car as mentioned in the beginning of this letter.
-Check in again later and we will have a photo of the finished work.
+PS: Maybe by now, you’re wondering how the cost savings worked out with regard to my car as mentioned in the beginning of this letter.
+Well, here is a photo of the finished work.
 I think it looks pretty good!

 Read what's happening all around the Region!